DavidSchinazi/draft-schinazi-update-on-milestones/draft-schinazi-update-on-milestones.md

 As mandated in RFC 2418, working group charters currently contain milestones.
 However, these milestones are often sufficiently out of date that they no longer provide value.
-This document exists to facilitate a community discussion around the future of milestones.
-This document could potentially update RFC 2418.
+This document makes milestones optional and allows more discretion on their dates.
+It updates RFC 2418.

 --- middle